Using Binders To Remove Toxins

 What Are Binders

-Binders, or sequestering agents, are substances that are generally used to bind cholesterol, bile acids and toxins in the small intestine.
+Binders, are also called mycotoxin enterosorbents, sequestrants, sequestering agents, interceptor molecules, trapping agents, adsorbents, toxin sorbents and probably other names.
+Binders are substances that are generally used to bind cholesterol, bile acids and toxins in the small intestine.
 They are used by clinicians to bind toxins, but a practitioner needs to be aware that they may also bind foods, supplements, and drugs too

 In relationship to toxins, binders are orally ingested material that bind either directly to the toxin in the intestine, or they bind to bile acids which may be attached to toxins.
 Ultimately the binder acts like a taxi giving the toxins a ride out of the body as part of the fecal matter.

 Binders have a large surface area to volume ratio, giving them a large absorptive capacity.
 They also have ionic charges which may change what they bind to.
 For instance clays have a negative charge.
 Charcoal also has a negative charge.
 This means positively charged molecules will be attracted to them such as aflatoxins.
 Cholestyramine and chitosan have a postitive charge, so negative moleucles will be attarcted to them.
 Chitosan's binding research is largely in vitro.)
 Both cholestyramine and chitosan attach to bile acids and since bile acids are attached to toxins that the liver is attempting to remove from the body, they both can remove toxins by attaching to the bile acid with the toxin, and showing both the bile acid, and the attached toxin, the way out in the feces.
 If the binder does not bind the bile acid/toxin combo, the body has a good chance of reabsorbing them both through the gut, and back into the circulation again.

 Characteristics Of The Mycotoxin That Influence Adsorption